Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Choose **Choose files** and select the **asset_endpoints.json** file downloaded above.
 1. Choose **Create segment** to begin importing.

+> The follow attributes are part of the sample dataset.
+A better POC would be to use the customers' real end-user data using the sample dataset as a guide.

 The following User Attributes are loaded in the sample file:
 * `FirstName`
 * `LastName`